adamdelancey/ms3-tips/README.md

 # Information Architecture

-MongoDB Atlas is used for storing data for this web site.
+MongoDB Atlas is used for storing data for this website.

 Current schema:
 A txt version can be viewed [here](documentation/data/data.txt)